Yatteyattah Nature Reserve

 The Yatteyattah Nature Reserve is a protected sub tropical rainforest in Yatte Yattah on the south coast of New South Wales, Australia.
-The 35 ha reserve was formed from landed donated by a local farmer in the 1990's.
+The 35 ha reserve was formed from landed donated by a local farmer in the 1990s.
 The estimated elevation of the terrain is 546 meters.

 Features

-The monzonite based soils, moderate climate and 1200 mm of annual rainfall produce a high quality Forest Red Gum forest on the higher plateau.
+The monzonite based soils, moderate climate and 1200 mm of annual rainfall produce a high quality forest red gum forest on the higher plateau.
 The rainforest is of scientific interest as it is the most significant southerly sub tropical rainforest remnant in Australia.

-Significant tree species include Red Cedar, Myrtle Ebony, Deciduous Fig, Citronella, Silver Quandong, Whalebone Tree and Bollygum, many of which are near their southernmost limit of natural distribution.
-Outstanding also is the display of epiphytic ferns, such as Birds Nest Fern and Elkhorn Fern.
+Significant tree species include red cedar, myrtle ebony, deciduous fig, citronella, silver quandong, whalebone tree and bollygum, many of which are near their southernmost limit of natural distribution.
+Outstanding also is the display of epiphytic ferns, such as birds nest fern and elkhorn fern.

 In 1964, a broad swathe was cut through this small forest for electrical power lines, despite the area being surrounded by clear country and declared a protected area.